7-2-77. H. Poincaré to Aloys Verschaffel, English translation

 Dear Colleague,

-M. Bigourdan showed me your paper on young stars.11endnote: 1 Guillaume Bigourdan was a member of the astronomy section of the Paris Academy of Sciences and the Bureau of Longitudes, and served on the editorial board of the leading French journal of astronomy, the Bulletin astronomique, directed by Poincaré since 1896.
+M. Bigourdan showed me your paper on juvenile stars.11endnote: 1 Guillaume Bigourdan was a member, along with Poincaré, of the Bureau of Longitudes; he was also a member of the astronomy section of the Paris Academy of Sciences, and served on the editorial board of the leading French journal of astronomy and astrophysics, the Bulletin astronomique, directed by Poincaré since 1896.
 Verschaffel probably sent Bigourdan his paper for publication in the Bulletin.
-However, no paper by Verschaffel on the topic of stellar evolution was published until June, 1914, when the Bulletin published an essay in response to a paper by Jacob Halm, published in August, 1911 (Halm, 1911; Verschaffel, 1914).
-Halm focused on stellar velocity in the constellation of Orion, and on the hypothesis advanced by Kapteyn and Frost (1910), according to which these stars form a third stream (or “third drift”), over and above the two streams announced earlier by Kapteyn (1906); see Paul (1993).
+However, no paper by Verschaffel on the topic of stellar evolution was published until June, 1914, when the Bulletin published an essay in response to a paper by Jacob Halm that appeared in August, 1911 (Halm, 1911; Verschaffel, 1914).
+Halm’s paper focused on stellar velocity in the constellation of Orion, and on the hypothesis advanced by Kapteyn and Frost (1910), according to which these stars belong to a third stream (or “third drift”), different from the two streams identified earlier by Kapteyn (1906); see Paul (1993).
 Poincaré discussed Kapteyn’s discovery in his Leçons sur les hypothèses cosmogoniques from the standpoint of statistical mechanics (Poincaré, 1911, 104–111).
 Notably, Poincaré observed that Kapteyn’s star streams show that the Milky Way has not reached a state of thermodynamic equilibrium.
 Verschaffel’s paper contests the use of statistical mechanics in astrophysics and cosmology, and was thus certain to attract Poincaré’s attention.

 This seems interesting; let me nonetheless make the following observations.
-It would be best to provide the numbers on which you rely, since we need to know:22endnote: 2 Verschaffel’s essay (1914) neglects to repair the defects pointed out by Poincaré, and in all likelihood, Verschaffel’s neglect of Poincaré’s request for revisions explains the three-year publication delay in the Bulletin astronomique.
-Poincaré’s successor as editor-in-chief, Benjamin Baillaud, decided to publish the essay, in spite of its defects.
-However, he inserted a commentary by Pierre Puiseux (1914), which defends Poincaré’s deployment of statistical mechanics in astrophysics and cosmology.
+It would be best to provide the numbers on which you rely, since we need to know:22endnote: 2 Verschaffel’s essay (1914) neglects to repair the defects pointed out by Poincaré, and in all likelihood, Verschaffel’s neglect of Poincaré’s request for revisions explains the publication delay in the Bulletin astronomique.
+The rejection of Verschaffel’s manuscript would have been an embarassment both for Verschaffel and the Paris Academy of Sciences, where Verschaffel became a corresponding member in December, 1911.
+Poincaré’s successor as editor-in-chief, Benjamin Baillaud, decided to publish Verschaffel’s essay in spite of its defects.
+However, he took the unusual step of inserting a commentary by Pierre Puiseux (1914), which defends Poincaré’s deployment of statistical mechanics in astrophysics and cosmology.
+By 1914, several astrophysicists were pursuing research based on statistical mechanics, including Jeans and von Zeipel, although Eddington (1914, 160) found that observations of stellar motion in some regions did not support the law of equipartition of energy.

 1° If it concerns only angular proper motion or radial velocities, since in the first case one could suppose that they are slow because they are distant.33endnote: 3 Halm’s tightly-structured paper features several pages of calculations and numerical data, including values for proper motion and radial velocity, while Verschaffel’s essay is discursive and loosely arranged.